-Born on 05 March 1964, holds a degree in Accountancy and is a Certified Public Accountant and a Licensed Real Estate Broker.
-Prior to joining PPI's Board in 2014, Mr. De Guzman had a long career with the RFM Group and from 2007 to 2010, then was head of PPI's Accounting Department holding the position of Asst.
-Vice President/Controller.
-As part of the RFM Group, he held various positions the last was as Vice President - Head of Internal Audit.
-He presently serves as consultant in various companies.
-Also, he serves as Treasurer and Director of Reliable Insurance Brokers Inc., Conglomerate Savings & Financing Corporation and USSR Holdings Inc.
+Born on 05 March 1964, he has a degree in Accountancy from the Imus Institute.
+He is a Certified Public Accountant and a licensed real estate broker.
+Prior to joining PPI's Board, Mr. De Guzman, was connected with the RFM group and previously head of PPI's Accounting department, as its AVP/Controller.
+He currently serves as consultant in various companies and is the Treasurer and Director of Reliable Insurance Brokers Inc., Conglomerate Savings & Financing Corporation and USSR Holdings Inc.